trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What fields are stored in an inode?</b></summary><br>

-Within a POSIX system, a file has the following attributes[9] which may be retrieved by the stat system call:
+Within a POSIX system, a file has the following attributes which may be retrieved by the stat system call:

 - <b>Device ID</b> (this identifies the device containing the file; that is, the scope of uniqueness of the serial number).
 File serial numbers